Art-Sells/Arells/Build-Notes.md

 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page
 - (W) Wallet: Displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise displays acVatops.
 - (B) Amount: Displays acVatopTas.
-- Export Amount Input: back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #, delete the Vatop Group if its cVact = 0
+- Export Amount Input: back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #
 - Export Address Input:
 - Exporting
 - (B) 0.00998 (decimals in Bitcoin format tel with no * or # (see Bitcoin Page))